-Home fires are a serious matter, no matter what the cause may be.
+Home fires are a serious matter, no matter the cause.
 According to the NFPA, fires involving Christmas trees have much higher fatality rates than fires caused by other factors.
-Researchers have estimated that for every 52 Christmas tree fires, there is one death.
-Compared to the national average of one death for every 135 reported house fires, Christmas tree fires are almost three times more likely to result in a fatality.
+Researchers have estimated that there is one death for every 52 Christmas tree fires.
+Compared to the national average of one death for every 135 reported house fires, Christmas tree fires are almost three times more likely to result in fatalities.

-During any time of year, it is essential to monitor your home for fire hazards.
+During any time of year, monitoring your home for fire hazards is essential.
 The holidays are no different.
 To ensure that your home is not at risk for a Christmas tree fire, you can take the following precautions:

 - Place Christmas trees away from flammable heat sources, such as candles or space heaters.

-- Make sure that any lights you decorate your tree with are not defective or damaged in any way.
+- Make sure that any lights you decorate your tree with are not defective or damaged.
 If you notice that your lights have cracked plugs, frayed wires, or bent prongs, do not use them.

-- Do not leave any lights or electronics on your Christmas tree plugged in while unattended.
-Be sure to unplug decorations on your Christmas tree every night before going to bed.
+- Do not leave any lights or electronics on your Christmas tree plugged in unattended.
+Be sure to unplug the decorations on your Christmas tree every night before going to bed.